-Education and outreach programs are key components supporting increasing our community's awareness of environmental issues.
-Monitoring the number of environmentally related public outreach events that are put on by the town each year help assess the town's efforts in raising the profile of the environment and identifying the need for stewardship with residents and businesses.
+Education and outreach programs are key components supporting increased community awareness of environmental issues.
+Monitoring the number of environmentally related public outreach events that are put on by the town each year helps assess the town's efforts in raising the profile of the environment and to identify the need for stewardship with residents and businesses.

 As shown in Figure 25, the town holds a significant number of outreach events.
 While the number of events attended has declined over time, the scale of the events hosted has been increasing, creating better efficiencies with staff resources and numbers of people reached per event.
-In addition, the town has developed working parternsips with groups such as OakvilleGreen and Evergreen to deliver programs to the community.
+In addition, the town has developed working partnerships with groups such as OakvilleGreen and Evergreen to deliver programs to the community.